Epic Trails: 7 Best Hikes in Maui You Need to Trek

 3. Sliding Sands Trail (Keonehe’ehe’e Trail)

-Add the Haleakala Sliding Sands Trail to your Maui adventure for a volcanic hike with seriously epic panoramic views.
+Add the Haleakala Sliding Sands Trail to your Maui adventure for a volcanic hike with epic panoramic views.

 The high-altitude trail starts around 9,740 feet above sea level near the parking lot at the end of the Haleakala Highway.
 It winds down through a series of steep switchbacks taking hikers deep into Haleakala Crater.